LeLunZ/pymoodle-jku-linz/README.md

 - argcomplete: Is for commandline auto completion.
 - cryptography: To encrypt cookies/session key with the users password.
-- html2markdown: Converts HTML from Moodle to Markdown
+- antimarkdown: Converts HTML from Moodle to Markdown
 - [keyring](https://pypi.org/project/keyring/): Saves your password secure locally. (on windows called Credential Locker)
 - io-uuid: One of my own packages.
 Is for creating unique filenames.